What You Should Know About Buying A New Construction Home

 Capitalize on the local tradespeople community in and around your area.
 Find out who genuinely commands respect and who has a less stellar reputation.
 The majority of tradespeople recognize who shares the market with them even if they are in different specializations, and they will be a solid judge of quality of work.

 If the builder has a spotty history with other contractors or subcontractors, you should investigate further to establish how the problems originated.
-If red flags cannot be proved away, you might want to consider having your home built with another builder.
+If red flags cannot be proved away, you might want to consider having your home built with another builder instead of buying a new construction home from one where red flags are going up.

 Avoid Very Low Prices